kiuwan/tfs-vsts-extension/overview.md

 A service endpoint type and 2 build tasks.
 One to run Kiuwan baseline analyses to analyse your realeases.
 And one to run Kiuwan delivery analyses for your change or pull requests.

 - **New Service Endpoint type.** To connect to the Kiuwan platform form TFS/VSTS.
 Now you can define a new service endpoint to the Kiuwan platform.
-You just need to select the Kiuwan Platform service connection type from the "New Service Enpoint" pulldown in the TFS/VSTS Services configuration tab.
+You just need to select the Kiuwan Platform service connection type from the "New Service Endpoint" pulldown in the TFS/VSTS Services configuration tab.

 <img src="https://www.kiuwan.com/wp-content/uploads/2018/03/vsts-services.png">